 They're quick, simple, and adorable.
 They're candy cane placeholders!
 All you have to do is glue three mini candy canes together so that the rounded side faces the table, and viola; you have a place card holder for your delicious holiday meal.
 You can even set these babies up at your buffet to let guests know what each dish is.

 What shenanigans is the Elf on the Shelf up to now?
 Help him out with his holiday hijinks by creating a candy cane ladder for this little mischievous guy by simply hanging a strand of prepackaged candy canes for him to climb.
 Use some double-sided tape to secure him to his ladder and be prepared for some elf-y tomfoolery.

 Tasty Ugly Sweater

 Talk about taking the holidays to the extreme!
-Grab and old sweater, some tinsel, tree ornaments, candy canes, and whatever other festive items you want to don on your holiday sweater, then go to town attaching them with your handy hot glue gun however you see fit.
+Grab an old sweater, some tinsel, tree ornaments, real candy canes, and whatever other festive items you want to don on your holiday sweater, then go to town attaching them with your handy hot glue gun however you see fit.
 You're sure to win the most spirited guest award for sure!
 There's no right or wrong answer here.